Friends of ANBG logo

 Cyathus novae-zelandiae

 In the majority of cases, similar macroscopic appearances indicate close relationships – but there are exceptions.
 It is clear that convergent evolution has led to fungi of different lineages producing fruiting bodies of similar form.
 In fact, nature can sometimes produce the same solution to the same problem in vastly different organisms.
 Here's an extreme example.
-The following photos show the fruiting body of the Bird's Nest Fungus Cyathus novae-zelandiae <<077>> and a sloping-sided structure (called a gemma cup) on a species of the liverwort genus Marchantia <<GET MARCHANTIA PIC>>.
+The following photos show the fruiting body of the Bird's Nest Fungus Cyathus novae-zelandiae and a sloping-sided structure (called a gemma cup) on a species of the liverwort genus Marchantia click to view.
 Liverworts have chlorophyll, produce simple sugars via photosynthesis and belong to the Plant Kingdom.
 Notice that the fungal fruiting body and the gemma cup both contain small "eggs".
 The sloping sides of both structures help raindrops splash the "eggs" out of the respective containers.
 Two organisms, from different kingdoms have produced the same solution to the problem of dispersing the "eggs".
-If you'd like to find out more about this, see the {{BIRDS NEST FUNGI SECTION}}.
+A major difference between the egg-like objects in the two organisms is that those of Marchantia are asexual propagules whereas those of Cyathus contain sexual spores.

 click to enlarge